kddubey/pretrain-on-test/README.md

    python -m pip install .
    ```

-4. (Optional) If you're using GCP, then create a bucket and run:
+4. (Optional) If you'd like to log and upload data to GCP, then create a bucket and run:

    ```bash
    python -m pip install ".[gcp]"